BigBouncyBoii/grab_terraform/README.md

 ### Homework assignment -
 - Used Terraform to provision 2 EC2 instances on different availability zones.
 EC2 is a virtual machine on aws
-- Created an EC2 instance in the London region and Singapore region
+- Created an EC2 instance in the London region (closest region to me) and Singapore region (closest region to Malaysia)
 - Created a provider in the eu-west-2 region and created a resource (the VM) with a public AMI associated with that provider
 - Created a provider in the ap-southeast-1 region and created a resource (the VM) with a public AMI associated with that provider